irena-flextool/flextool/docs/index.md

 ##  Adding battery investment capabilities

-Battery investment capabilities can be modelled by adding parameters to the `battery_inverter` object for:
+Battery investment capabilities can be modelled by adding the following parameters to the `battery_inverter` and `battery` objects:

 - `invest_cost` - cost per added power,
 - `invest_max_total` - maximum investment (energy or power) to the virtual capacity of a group of units or to the storage capacity of a group of nodes